ogbotemi-2000/neon-starter-kit/README.md

 ```
 ### Awareness
 + The server exits with a console warning if `config.json` is not available, the `PORT` you define in `config.json` is used or `3000` is used if it is not defined.
-+ The Node.js sever doesn't support `vercel.json` since it is just a simple HTTP server built for speed and interoperability
++ The Node.js sever doesn't support `vercel.json` since it is just a simple HTTP server built for speed and interoperability with Vercel functions